Yidnekachew-cmd/Module-1-Capstone/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank my friends Ermi, Nehmi, Aman a`nd besu.
+I would like to thank <a href="https://www.behance.net/adagio07">Cindy Shin</a> who designed the template for me to have some adjustments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>